-AV-101 itself is not patented.
+AV-101 isself is not patented.
 We obtained a patent license from the University of Maryland to certain pharmaceutical formulations and associated methods of using AV-101 when we acquired the original licensee, Artemis Neuroscience, Inc. Patent rights included in that license that were relevant to AV-101, however, have expired.
 Although the license agreement contains royalty obligations that nominally remain in force until 10 years after the first commercial sale of the first product even after relevant patent rights have expired, the U.S. Supreme Court's decision in Kimble v.
 Marvel Entertainment, LLC (2015) determined that patent license royalties that extend beyond a patent's expiration are not enforceable.
-One patent will remain in force under this patent license until March of 2016, and that patent is not relevant to AV-101 or any of our current activities.